X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 TSB $1234        abs        0C  3   8-2*m       ......z. .
 ```

-Selectively sets bits in a memory address, based on the value in the
-Accumulator.
+TSB does two things with one operation: it tests specified bits in a memory
+location, and it clears (resets) those bits after the test.

-Also performs a bitwise AND with a memory value and the Accumulator.
-When the
+First, TSB performs a logical AND between the memory address specified and the
-result of the AND operation is Zero, **z** is set.
+Accmulator.
+If the result of the AND is zero, the **z** flag will be set.

+TSB also _sets_ the bits that are 1 in the accumulator, similar to an OR
+operation.

 [[Opcodes](#instructions-by-opcode)] [[By Name](#instructions-by-name)] [[By Category](#instructions-by-category)]